-Mammals are not a conspicuous element of the fauna, but we may see a herd of Alpine Ibex picking its way across the precipitous crags and observe some ever-alert Grey Marmots at the entrances to their burrows.
+Mammals are not a conspicuous element of the fauna, but we may see a herd of Alpine Ibex picking its way across the precipitous crags and observe some ever-alert Altai Marmots at the entrances to their burrows.

-Kazakhstan Desert: Day 1 Today we travel out into the Taukum desert to the northwest of Almaty for a two nights stay in a traditional-style yurt camp set up by our local agents.
+Kazakhstan, Uzbekistan & Turkmenistan: Day 11 Today we travel out into the Taukum desert to the northwest of Almaty for a two nights stay in a traditional-style yurt camp set up by our local agents.
 It is a wonderful experience to stay far out in the deep desert in relative comfort.

-Kazakhstan Desert: Day 2 A vast expanse of flat or rolling desert, the Taukum is a wonderful place for birding.
-Here the endangered Caspian Plover occurs in small numbers, outnumbered by the commoner Greater Sand Plover, and we have an excellent chance of finding this attractive bird during our stay (during one tour we actually found a nest!).
+Kazakhstan, Uzbekistan & Turkmenistan: Day 12 A vast expanse of flat or rolling desert, the Taukum is a wonderful place for birding.
+Here the endangered Caspian Plover occurs in small numbers, greatly outnumbered by Greater Sand Plover, and we have an excellent chance of finding this attractive bird during our stay (during one tour we actually found a nest!).

-Not far away is the Ili River.
+Kazakhstan, Uzbekistan & Turkmenistan: Day 13 Not too far away to the north is the Ili River.
 This forgotten corner of Kazakhstan has some interesting habitats.
-Groves of old and gnarled Turanga trees (a kind of poplar, Populus euphratica, that looks more like a pollard willow) have colonized the moist valleys between the imposing sand dunes that line the few rivers and along the wide Ili river we can expect to find the enigmatic Yellow-eyed Dove sunning itself in the treetops or on the telephone poles.
-This little known and unobtrusive bird breeds exclusively in Central Asia and winters in Pakistan and northwestern India.
+Groves of old and gnarled Turanga trees (a kind of poplar, Populus euphratica, that looks more like a pollard willow) have colonized the moist valleys between the imposing sand dunes that border the wide Ili river and its various channels.
+Here, we can expect to find the enigmatic Yellow-eyed Pigeon sunning itself in the treetops or on the telephone poles.
+This little-known and unobtrusive bird breeds exclusively in Central Asia and winters in Pakistan and northwestern India.
 The population of this attractive species has declined dramatically this century and very few westerners have ever had the privilege to observe it, either on the breeding grounds or in its winter quarters.

 The localized and attractive Saxaul Sparrow, a Central Asian speciality, favours more bushy habitat at the edge of the desert and can sometimes be found foraging with other sparrow species at piles of animal droppings.

-Mammals are not very obvious in this area, but we have a good chance of seeing Goitred Gazelle.
+Mammals are not very obvious in this area but we have a good chance of seeing Goitred Gazelle.